allennrbc/Software-Tools-Spring-2024/README.md

 provided by IPUMS.org; see Appendix 1 with a link to our RPubs publication).

-### insert table of graphs for all sectors

 The Retail Industry appears to sustain a higher level of workers who can only find part-time work, which is the origin of our first graph.

-### NOTES:

-The dashed reference line at 5% helps emphasize this.
-The x-axis is marked at 2.5 year intervals.

-### insert larger graph of retail sector
-UPDATE labels on ZOOMED graph and be sure to include 5% reference line.

 # HOW DID WE GET HERE?